Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Safety & Precautions

-Vitamin K2-MK7 has a favorable safety profile at common nutritional doses.
-No tolerable upper intake level has been established for vitamin K, given the absence of reported toxicity even at high doses.
+Vitamin K2-MK7 has a favourable safety profile at common nutritional doses.
+No tolerable upper intake level has been established for vitamin K. Authorities attribute this absence to insufficient data to evaluate one, which is a reason to stay within documented doses.

 Scientific Studies